-Your kids are awesome, but sometimes they can be a challenge to dress.
+Your kids are fantastic, but sometimes they can be a challenge to dress.
 Whether it’s wrangling a cranky baby or dealing with a stubborn toddler, here are three simple tips for getting your kids into great outfits, so they stand out at their next birthday party or another fun event.

 So far, your child isn’t fighting you on what to wear, so you get to chose the highest quality, most beautiful outfits you can find.
 Most importantly, make sure the clothes are comfortable.
-With snuggly outfits, your baby is less likely to squirm or cry.
+With snuggly costumes, your baby is less likely to squirm or cry.
 You don’t want any scratchy material irritating your little one.

-There’s no shortage of adorable baby clothes, whether you’re shopping at a specialty baby girls’ clothes boutique or a mega online store, you have a myriad of options.
+There’s no shortage of adorable baby clothes; whether you’re shopping at a specialty baby girls’ clothes boutique or a mega online store, you have a myriad of options.
 Try a French terry cotton outfit for comfort in a soft pastel, and your baby will be the cutest and most content infant around.

 Tip #1: Get comfortable.